Kapp Putsch: Ruhr uprising

 The effects of the Kapp-Lüttwitz Putsch throughout Germany were more lasting than in Berlin.
 In some parts of the country, the strike turned into an armed revolt.
 The violence came from local military commanders who supported the new government and arrested pickets, which the workers resisted.
-In Thuringia and Saxony the military defeated the workers after bloody fights.
+In Thuringia and Saxony, the military defeated the workers after bloody fights.
 In the Ruhr, the workers continued their protests after the Putsch in Berlin had collapsed.
-In the Ruhr uprising, the Red Ruhr Army of about 50,000 workers went on the offensive with the goal of overthrowing the Weimar Republic and replacing it with a soviet-style council republic.
-On it took Dortmund, on 18 March Hamm and Bochum and on 19 March Essen, causing the local commander of the military district at Münster to order a withdrawal.
+In the Ruhr uprising, the Red Ruhr Army of about 50,000 workers went on the offensive with the goal of overthrowing the Weimar Republic and replacing it with a Soviet-style council republic.
+On 17 March it took Dortmund, on 18 March Hamm and Bochum and on 19 March Essen, causing the local commander of the military district at Münster to order a withdrawal.
 By 22 March, the Ruhr was under the control of the revolutionary workers.

 The legitimate government returned to Berlin on 20 March and demanded an end to the general strike.
 It offered some concessions to the unions, some of them made in bad faith.
 The unions (ADGB, Afa-Bund and DBB) demanded the creation of a new government made up of SPD and USPD led by Carl Legien, but only a new government based on the Weimar Coalition found a majority in the National Assembly.
 Hermann Müller (SPD) replaced Bauer as chancellor.
 The government then tried to negotiate with workers who refused to lay down their arms after the unions called off the strike on 22 March.
-When the negotiations failed, the revolt in the Ruhr was suppressed by Reichswehr and Freikorps units in early April 1920.
+When the negotiations failed, the revolt in the Ruhr was suppressed by the Reichswehr and Freikorps units in early April 1920.
 Over 1,000 workers were killed, many in summary executions, some committed by units that had been involved in the Putsch, including the Marinebrigade Loewenfeld.
 Another 600 Reichswehr and Freikorps soldiers also lost their lives.
 As in 1918–1919, those on the left had cause to accuse the SPD and the Ebert government of siding with the enemies of the workers and of the republic.